-Gary Johnston Dean's answer Less expensive method would be to conduct Adult Protective Services division of the Department of Human Services in your county, share your concerns, and ask that they check on your dad.
+Less expensive method would be to conduct Adult Protective Services division of the Department of Human Services in your county, share your concerns, and ask that they check on your dad.
 You also may want to go over to visit him, and take a witness with you to video your asking to visit.
-You also should try to telephone your dad, and record the calls.
-In Oklahoma you do not need to tell the other person on the call that you are recording them.
-You should do this before you visit DHS so you have...
+You also...Read more »

 The loaned money may be an asset of the estate.
 Much would depend upon various defenses the partner may have.
 You would file a probate action and sue as personal representative of the estate if the partner does not pay voluntarily.

 If your parents are receiving Medicaid benefits there is a potential that the State may want to place a lien on the property.
 There are many factors to consider including timing of your name being added to the title and who contributed funds....Read more »

 She's retired but sensing all her money to these scammers promising her all kinds of gifts.
 She has lost her health insurance and she has M.S. and hasn't paid any bills in over 4 months because they keep telling her as long as she keeps sending them her money they will give her all kinds of money...
 Read more »